a-thay/aaronthayer-net/_posts/2021-04-26-wtd-back-in-the-saddle.md

 classes: wide
 ---

 After a couple of eventful years away from my professional site and [Write the Docs PDX](https://www.writethedocs.org/conf/portland/2021/), I'm eager to get back to learning and sharing!

+<!--more-->

-I also have several bugs to squash in my Jekyll setup.
+I also have several security and vulnerability bugs to squash in my Jekyll setup.
 (Whoops.)

-<!--more-->

 A quick, personal post before the [main stage](https://www.writethedocs.org/conf/portland/2021/schedule/) opens up this morning.